SalesforceCloudServices/Trailhead-Badge-and-Mix-Assignments-LWC/README.md

 # Overview
-This repository provides a number of Trail Tracker customizations allowing developers and admins to extend Trailhead and myTrailhead.
+This repository provides a number of Trail Tracker customizations examples to show developers and admins how they can extend Trailhead and myTrailhead.
+The code within is provided as an example of what can be done and is not currently supported.

 If you want to install this repository as a package in an org use the following URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2E000003jw7j